Espresso-Aficionados/website/recommendations/midrange-machines.md

 - Pressure set roughly correctly from factory.

 **The Not So Good:**
 - PID control, but only of steam boiler temperature.
-    - Apparently they've done some tuning of the thermosiphon to not require flushing, but I can't confirm this.
+Group thermometer is almost mandatory.
 - Price rather high for its feature set.
+- Fairly large.

 #### ECM Mechanika ($1900 US)
 *In Short:* This machine is indicative of the vast majority of non-PID heat exchangers from the likes of Quick Mill, Rocket, Izzo, VBM, and so on - expensive for the feature set, but built very well.
 These are old technology and really just shouldn't be considered at their overinflated price points.